 Be scared of the locals

-Despite our Viking ancestry Icelanders are a friendly bunch and are almost always ready to help out a traveller in need.
+Despite ourancestry are a friendly bunch and are almost always ready to help out a traveller in need.
 Whether you just need some instructions or you have a more complicated problem the locals will do their best to assist you.
 So roll down your window and say hi, we won‘t bite!

-For more information on driving in Iceland see here
+For more information on driving in see here